 when profit shifts from being a motive to being a criterion, however, then the inevitable and reasonable tapering off to zero of profits as pure surplus income goes against mistaken expectations.
 This may induce measures akin to panic on the part of capitalists, who drain the basic circuit in order to keep surplus profits and incomes accelerating – which is one of the ways the pure cycle is transformed into the booms and slumps that economies usually experience.
 Something like the same mistaken reasoning based on profit as a criterion and not only a motive underpins the reaction of labor unions to the tremendous increases in profits and income in the earlier phases of the surplus expansion (CWL 15, 138) Insofar as their demands for higher wages are out of season, they represent one group’s misguided attempt to claim for itself what is actually the social dividend of a society-wide aggregate.
 This would be another way of misreading the demands of the pure cycle (CWL 15, 128-129) [CWL15, Editors’ Introduction lxvi]

 There is nothing as practical as good theory – as contrasted with everyday common sense.
 Commonsense bias pays attention only to things as related to us.
 It does not explain the economic process in formalisms of terms related to one another.
-It only feels, feels like, desires, fears, envies, resents, glories, exults, and has hunches called sure things.
-It does not understand and explain.
+Common sense only feels, feels like, desires, fears, envies, resents, glories, exults, and has optimistic or pessimistic hunches, which they characterize as “sure things.”
+Common sense does not understand and explain.
+Common sense does not delve in theory.

 Section 20 of CWL 15, pp. 82-86 treats some ways to escape temporarily the systematic necessity for entrepreneurs to be content with a stable going concern and a stable standard of living and to calibrate basic outlays-incomes to the potential for the bounty of basic products.
 Rather than meet the necessity head on, (see CWL 15, 80-82, Mistaken Expectations) there is possible an end run around the requirement through